doppar/docs/3.x/entity-orm.md

     ->get();
 ```

-Use orderByRaw() when your ordering requirements exceed the capabilities of standard Eloquent methods.
+Use orderByRaw() when your ordering requirements exceed the capabilities of standard Entity methods.

 ### groupByRaw()
-The `groupByRaw()` method allows you to define a raw SQL GROUP BY clause in an Eloquent query.
+The `groupByRaw()` method allows you to define a raw SQL GROUP BY clause in an Entity query.
 It’s especially useful when you need to group results by SQL functions or multiple columns that can't be easily handled using Doppar’s fluent groupBy() method.

 You pass a raw SQL string as the argument, which gives you full control over the grouping logic.